 Purposeful preparation is a requirement which focuses more on the aspect of how you are being as a teacher, instead of solely focusing on being prepared with your class sequence, your playlist and all of the other exterior components of the class experience that we most often spend significant amounts of time on as teachers.

 All of those class preparation items that I just listed is the fun stuff, right?
-That's the stuff that our brains like to use to keep us occupied with thinking we're developing and growing as teachers because it feels fun, comfortable and non-threatening unlike the uncomfortable and unknown space such as readying ourselves to step into a classroom and hold space for all students to explore their own unique experience of the practice of yoga.
-The unknown space of not knowing who will show up for class and the needs that they will they bring with them is scary.
+That's the stuff that our brains like to use to keep us occupied with thinking we're developing and growing as teachers because it feels fun, comfortable, and non-threatening, unlike the uncomfortable and unknown space such as readying ourselves to step into a classroom and hold space for all students to explore their own unique experience of the practice of yoga.
+The unknown space of not knowing who will show up for class and the needs that they will bring with them is scary.
 It's possibly even terrifying for a new teacher.

 How can you purposefully prepare to lead a yoga class experience?
 It begins with you becoming more effective in your communication and presence as a teacher.
-You begin by establishing a meeting time with yourself and inquire into how you are showing up and what kind of energy you are bringing into your own personal practice space.
+You begin by establishing a meeting time with yourself and inquire about how you are showing up and what kind of energy you are bringing into your own personal practice space.
 Start there and then carry this with you into the spaces where you teach.

 Purposeful preparation requires a level of commitment and endurance.
-Teaching yoga is not a "cookie cutter" experience.
+Teaching yoga is not a "cookie-cutter" experience.
 It isn't a rote experience with a set of memorized cues, or postures repeated over and over.
 It just doesn't work that way because of how dynamic humans are and the intricacy of the abilities we all uniquely possess.
 Because of this, no YTT could ever fully prepare you for this encounter.
 There is an element of faith and trust.
-In your preparation as a teacher, you must ask yourself if you fully believe in the practice of yoga.
+In your preparation as a teacher, you must ask yourself if you fully believe in yoga.
 Do you believe in the catalyst that the teachings of yoga can offer in making the necessary changes in your life?
 Do you believe in the student's capacity for yoga to provide the same for them?
 If you believe, then the students you lead will believe.
 It begins with purposeful preparation.

 Mistake #2: Focusing more on what you have to say as a teacher rather than focusing on what the students are actually hearing.

-How easy it is for us, as yoga teachers, to get caught up with wanting to share that we potentially miss a key element of connection with the students we lead by allowing our focus to be more about what we are saying rather than what the student may actually be hearing.
+How easy it is for us, as yoga teachers, to get caught up with wanting to share that we potentially miss a key element of connection with the students we lead by allowing our focus to be more on what we are saying rather than what the student may actually be hearing.
 This includes your non-verbal communication, as well.
-Are you more focused on what you are doing, the act of teaching, rather than being energetically present to meet the students where they are on that given day, and in that class experience.
+Are you more focused on what you are doing, the act of teaching, rather than being energetically present to meet the students where they are on that given day, and in that class experience?
 As teachers, we can quickly get caught up, even consumed, with what we want and have to say in a class.
-What would happen if we flipped that perspective and instead spoke from the place, or the attitude and character, of a teacher that is more concerned with what the student might actually be hearing?
+What would happen if we flipped that perspective and instead spoke from the place, or the attitude and character, of a teacher who is more concerned with what the student might actually be hearing?